Airborne School

-The United States Army Airborne School focuses on paratrooper training for the United States armed forces.
+The Army Airborne School trains warriors in the art and science of air assault, or “death from above.”
+Airborne school provides paratrooper training for the United States armed forces.
 Paratroopers are soldiers and marines that use parachutes in operations and campaigns as part of an airborne drop force.

 Jumpmasters also provide training to other select groups within the Department of Defense as well as United States allies, though the latter is in rare circumstances and often involves training for jumping with cargo for aid related missions.